-Vegetable Chow Mein: A Vegetarian Dish
+Vegetable Chow Mein: a Vegetarian Dish

 I made this vegetable chow mein a while ago, when I made my chow mein.

 I had some leftover noodles and I decided to make vegetable chow mein the next day.

-It was simple, delicious, and utterly satisfying.
+It is simple, delicious, and utterly satisfying.

-Vegetable Chow Mein
+Ingredients for Vegetable Chow Mein

-- 8 oz fresh egg noodles or steamed chow mein/ chow mein
+- 8 oz. fresh egg noodles or steamed chow mein/ chow mein

-- 6 fresh shiitake mushrooms cut into small pieces
+- 6 fresh shiitake mushrooms (cut into small pieces)

 - 3 tablespoons oil

-- 3-4 cloves garlic finely minced
+- 3-4 cloves garlic (finely minced)

-- 2 oz cabbage finely sliced
+- 2 oz. cabbage, finely sliced

-- 1/2 small carrot peeled and cut into thin strips
+- 1/2 small carrot (peeled and cut into thin strips)

 - 2 tablespoons soy sauce